dennii/dennii.github.io/blog/_posts/2023-10-01-welcome-and-a-useful-sql-device.md

 excerpt_separator: <!--more-->
 ---

-Welcome to my blog!
+Welcome to my my website!
 You can learn more about me in the [About]({{ site.url }}{% link about.md %}) section, or view a detailed CV [here]({{ site.url }}{% link cv.md %}).
 But in short:

 - I like programming.
 - I like maths.
 - I (sometimes) like data.

-This blog will be my avenue for sharing some things I find useful or interesting, and hopefully you feel the same way.
-Since a purely "welcome" post would be pretty dull, I'll start the blog off by sharing with you a T-SQL device that can come in useful for helping to structure complex queries.
+This website will be my avenue for sharing some things I find useful or interesting, and hopefully you feel the same way.
+Since a purely "welcome" post would be pretty dull, I'll start the posts off by sharing with you a T-SQL device that can come in useful for helping to structure complex queries.

 <!--more-->